Project Manager (f/m/x)

-We are looking for a full-time Project Manager to work on-site in Vienna, Austria.
-You'll support our production team, managing work-for-hire projects and our very own development (such as Howl or other unannounced projects).
+We are looking for a full-time Project Manager/Producer to work on-site in Vienna, Austria.
+You’ll support our production team, following up on project goals and timelines.
 Read on below for details!

 This is what you do